UHDanke/gd_docs/triggers/follows.md

 ## Timings

 Edit Advanced Follow is instant, the reference values are taken at the time of spawning.

-The target must have been affected in the previous Advanced Follow update in order for Edit Advanced Follow to work
+The target must under an active Advanced Follow effect in order for Edit Advanced Follow to work.
+This happens after an Advanced Follow action, not when the Advanced Follow trigger is spawned.

 # Re-Target Advanced Follow